Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs

 You can create a client and call the client's `Upload` method.
-Please note that at this time the upload limit is 1 Mb.
-Any content uploaded larger than 1 Mb will throw an exception.
+Take note of the data ingestion [limits](https://docs.microsoft.com/azure/azure-monitor/service-limits#custom-logs).

 ```C# Snippet:UploadCustomLogs
 var dataCollectionEndpoint = new Uri("...");